Beware Of The Rum Donkey

 “Unfortunately, two guests were injured at Gordon Ramsay Hell’s Kitchen at Caesars Palace last night.
 We stand ready to provide any assistance they may need to help them through this difficult time.

-The particular type of specialty drink served at Hell’s Kitchen is served at the finest restaurants worldwide without incident.
+The particular type of specialty drink offered at Hell’s Kitchen is served at the finest restaurants worldwide without incident.
 But, out of an abundance of caution, Hell’s Kitchen has removed the drink item at issue from the menu.

 All of us here at Caesars Palace and the Gordon Ramsay Restaurant Group are concerned for the injured guests, and are hopeful for their speedy recovery.”

-Gordon Ramsay has admitted that in the past, patrons have asked him to do some strange things to “enhance” their dining experience using cocaine, but many people don’t recognize the dark side of the drug.
+Gordon Ramsay has admitted that in the past, patrons have asked him to do some strange things to “enhance” their dining experience such as using cocaine, but many people don’t recognize the dark side of the drug.

 “I’ve been asked to dust cocaine on top of soufflés, to put it on as icing sugar…coke’s everywhere.
 Gordon on Cocaine.
 It’s spiraling out of control.”